Music of New York City: Popular music

 The African American genre of jazz was closely associated with New York by the middle of the 20th century, when a number of avant-garde performers helped created styles such as hard bop and free jazz.
-Later still, New York was the major American home for the punk rock and new wave movements, and was the scene for the invention of both hip hop music and Latino salsa music.
+Later still, New York was the major American home for the punk rock and new wave movements, and was the scene for the invention of both hip-hop and Latino salsa music.
 Musicians from New York have also dominated the Jewish-American klezmer scene, the Greenwich Village old-time music revival, and the straight 1960s pop music exemplified by the Brill Building sound.

+Pre–Tin Pan Alley

+As America emerged out of the Civil War, a prolific sheet music industry emerged in New York City, catering to the growing urban middle class.
+Piano ownership was widespread in middle-class families, and if one wanted to hear a popular new song or melody, one would buy the sheet music and then perform the piece at home.
+Beginning in the early 1860s, the pianist and composer John Nelson Pattison (active 1862–1890) published sheet music out of a piano and organ salesroom in Union Square.